 Moving to virtual learning was a significant challenge for English learning (EL) families during the pandemic.
 This short video was created to explain the importance of time and space for learning to occur and how to create such space for learners.
 This video is also available in Somali and Spanish and additional videos are available here.

 WHO WE ARE

 Educational Administration faculty from The College of Education and Human Ecology team with our center’s associates to deliver professional learning for PreK-12 educators.
-Prospective and current classroom teachers experience training that can be applied to attain an initial teaching license, as well as advance to and maintain a professional teaching license.
+Prospective and current classroom teachers experience training to attain an initial teaching license, as well as advance to and maintain a professional teaching license.

 WHAT WE DO

 We provide prospective and current PreK-12 educators on Ohio’s Alternative Resident Educator pathway with training in order to meet initial teacher licensure.
-Successful completion of the Intensive Pedagogical Institute (IPTI) and the Professional Development Institute (PDI) fulfill steps on an accelerated pathway to classroom teaching.
-This pathway allows students, schools and communities to benefit from the candidates’ content-related knowledge, life experience and successful career experience.
+Completion of the Intensive Pedagogical Institute (IPTI) and the Professional Development Institute (PDI) fulfill steps on an accelerated pathway to classroom teaching.
+This allows students, schools, and communities to benefit from the candidates’ content-related knowledge, life experience, and successful career experience.

 Our Educators and Families for English Learners (EFs4ELs) partnership is a U.S. Department of Education, Office of English Language Acquisition grant funded partnership that delivers professional learning, both face-to-face and online, to enhance educators’ skills and competences related to teaching Ohio, Texas, and The District of Columbia’s English as second language children.